Uncover the access your users and groups respectively have in your environments with a Permissions Matrix Report.

 Note: If you are exporting your results to Excel, you should expand all groups so that you have access to the permissions matrix information of all members.

 Guest Links and External User Invitations

-Guest Links: SharePoint in Office 365 has a feature called Guest Links which allows you to easily share documents with external, anonymous users.
+Guest Links: SharePoint in Microsoft 365 has a feature called Guest Links which allows you to easily share documents with external, anonymous users.
 There are two types of links depending on the permissions that should be given out to anyone with the link: View Only and Edit.
 By default, these links do not exist and must be enabled manually.
 When this happens, SharePoint creates hidden user accounts, one for each link type: Guest Reader and Guest Contributor.
 ShareGate Desktop represents these accounts in the Permissions Matrix Report as a single user account, Anonymous Guest Link with Contribute and/or Read access, allowing you to quickly gather the documents that are accessible from outside your enterprise.

-External User Invitations: Sites, lists, libraries and documents can be shared with external users in Office 365, through the means of an invitation.
+External User Invitations: Sites, lists, libraries and documents can be shared with external users in Microsoft 365, through the means of an invitation.
 Invitations usually expire after a week.
 Since these invitations can be used to access certain resources in your site, ShareGate Desktop displays them in the Permissions Matrix Report.
 As long as the invitation is not accepted and doesn't expire, an entry will be added in the Permissions Matrix Report displaying the email address associated with the invitation, along with a special icon as depicted in the image below.

 External users can also be invited to SharePoint groups.
 These invitations are displayed in the Permissions Matrix Report upon expanding their associated SharePoint group.